truenas/middleware/docs/userguide/index.rst

 chroot environment, encrypting FTP connections, and troubleshooting tips.

 Figure 11.6a shows the configuration screen for Services → FTP.
 Some settings are only available in Advanced Mode.
 To see these settings, either click the
-Advanced Mode button or configure the system to always display these settings by checking the box “Show advanced fields by default” in System →
+Advanced Mode button or configure the system to always display these settings by checking the box "Show advanced fields by default" in System →
 Settings → Advanced.

 **Figure 11.6a: Configuring FTP**

 |Figure116a_png|